The Complete Checkmate Patterns List (with examples)

 Here's how it looks:

-Another checkmate involves a Rook, a Knight and a pawn.
-The Rook delivers a checkmate while being supported by the Knight, which in turn is being supported by a pawn.
+Another checkmate pattern involving a Rook, a Knight and a pawn.
+The Rook delivers a mate while being supported by the Knight, which in turn is being supported by a pawn.

 This makes it impossible for the enemy king to capture the Knight or the Rook.
 The remaining escape square is blocked by the enemy King’s allied pawn.